wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/implement-power-automate-ui-flows-ai-builder/includes/4-use-power-automate-automate-routing-approval-process.md

 To recap, here are the steps to incorporate the forms processing model, in to the flow created in unit 1; and automate the routing and approval of the invoice.

 >[!NOTE]
 > The predict action, which is based on AI Builder and requires the use of Common Data Service, is a premium connector.
 Refer to the Summary and Resources section of this module for links to additional information.
+Also, some features in AI Builder have not yet released for general availability (GA), in certain regions, and remain in preview status.
+To use AI Builder models in Power Automate, while in preview mode, you have to create the flow inside a solution (the steps below will not apply).
+To learn more, visit [Create a flow in a solution.](https://docs.microsoft.com/power-automate/create-flow-solution)

 1. Open the flow you created in unit 1